| Blog |

 7. Holiday care and special times

-In addition to regular operations, holiday programmes must also be planned and organised.
+In addition to regular operations, holiday programs must also be planned and organised.
 This means creating participant lists, coordinating supervision times, allocating rooms and staff – all on top of an already busy daily schedule.

 “A single, clear registration form – that would be a dream come true.”